 “The early years are the most important developmental years of a child’s life.
 My husband and I wanted, not only our children, but other children in the area to have a solid academic foundation in order to build strong skills for future academic development”

 - Director, Dawn Toolan

-The Edison Early Learning Center opened its doors to about twenty five little ones ages 0-4 years, on September, 4, 2007.
+The Edison Early Learning Center opened its doors to about twenty-five little ones ages 0-4 years, on September 4, 2007.
 The first center was located on Brooklyn Street (rt.6) in Carbondale, Pennsylvania.
 Dawn and Keith Toolan created the early learning center after moving back to their hometown from Connecticut, where they both taught for several years.
-Once their second child was born, they knew the area was in need of an academic early childhood facility which parents could trust in professional teachers to prepare their little ones for a lifetime of learning.
+Once their second child was born, they knew the area was in need of an academic early childhood facility in which parents could trust in professional teachers to prepare their little ones for a lifetime of learning.